Pre-Arrival Information

 3. Financial documents to prove you have the funds required for at least a year’s stay in the U.S. as indicated on the I-20 or until the end of your program as indicated on the DS-2019.

 4. Proof of payment of the SEVIS fee.
 All F-1 and J-1 visa applicants need to pay the one-time SEVIS fee prior to applying for a visa.
-Keep your receipt as proof of payment to present to the U.S. Consulate, port of entry officials when entering the U.S., and for your records.
-For more information see above and visit www.FMJfee.com.
+Keep your receipt as proof of payment to present to the U.S. Consulate and port of entry officials when entering the U.S. and for your records.
+For more information, see above and visit www.FMJfee.com.

 5. Completed visa application forms (DS-160) – be sure to indicate your name as stated on your passport and your I-20/DS-2019 documents to better ensure that your name on your visa stamp will be displayed properly.